DarthBanjo/starwarsd6-essentialcompanion-od6s/README.md

 - Weapons
 - Typical Gamemaster Characters

 **Note:** The Advanced skills need manual editing to set the initial value to 1D by players/GMs.
 This is done by setting negative values on the skill sheet.
-Automatic advancement does not take into effect their doubled character point cost, Nor will they add their value back onto their prerequisite skills automatically.
-I've done this in my games by adding a flat modifier value onto the prerequisite skill(s).
+Automatic advancement does not take into effect their doubled character point cost, nor will they add their value back onto their prerequisite skills automatically.

 ## 👨‍⚖️ Disclaimers